josegr15/front-strapi-fe/README.md

 # front-strapi-fe

-//TODO: Add logic to render the articles components
+//TODO: Add page context to mappers, i.e allow UiArticleContent to pull data from content field from the page